 This isn't your mother's boiled corned beef!
-Made in a slow cooker, or your oven, this Crispy Corned Beef couldn't be easier!
+Made in a slow cooker, or your oven, this Crispy Corned Beef couldn't be easier or more delicious!

 Crispy Corned Beef beginnings